fbeauKmi/danger-klipper/docs/Status_Reference.md

 - `absolute_extrude`: This returns True if in `M82` absolute extrude mode or False if in `M83` relative mode.

+## global_variables

+The following information is available in the `global_variables` object (this object is always available):
+- `variables`: collection of available variables
+- `replaced`: collection of option where variables were replaced by value

 ## hall_filament_width_sensor

 The following information is available in the